The Proposed Guidelines Disney World Will Follow Once the Park Reopens in July

 Disney's parks and other large theme parks like Universal Studios have been closed since mid-March, leaving fans to ride park attractions virtually and cook up their favorite Disney treats at home.
-And while the country as a whole is beginning to think about what life will look like after the first wave of this pandemic eases up, Florida's Orange County Economic Recovery Task Force is also focused on putting a plan in place for reopening the state's theme parks.
+And while the country as a whole is beginning to think about what life will look like as the first wave of this pandemic eases up, in late April, Florida's Orange County Economic Recovery Task Force focused on putting a plan in place for reopening the state's theme parks.

 Guidelines For Reopening Disney and Other Theme Parks

 Within the new guidelines for reopening the country in phases, the first phase will be the earliest possible reopening, while phase two marks the period after a continued decrease in coronavirus cases.

 In the first phase of the Disney World reopening (and that of all other large parks), the park will be able to fill to 50 percent capacity to ensure social distancing (that'll bump up to 75 percent in phase two).
 Mandates will largely focus on the employees wearing masks at all times, getting their temperature taken before each shift, and staying home if they're feeling ill or are 65 and older.
 As is the case with Disney Springs, guests will also be required to wear masks and get their temperatures taken before entering the park.

 Touchless hand-sanitizer stations will be located all over the parks — especially at ticket booths and ride entrances — and railings and surfaces will be wiped down after every use.
 Guidelines for large parks will also include putting down tape markings for guests to stand six feet apart on each attraction line (the silver lining of this spaced-out practice that will make lines seem even longer is that you won't have to hear the whining of the kid behind you who just "wants to ride already" — small wins).

 MacPhee also noted that anything that could draw a crowd, such as fireworks shows, character meet-and-greets, and parades, would be canceled, as they would make social distancing efforts difficult.